 Policy Statement Regarding Undocumented Students

-The University of Chicago has, from its inception, been a place where the best and brightest minds from around the world can gather to shape ideas, produce new knowledge, and contribute to the betterment of human life.
+The University of Chicago has, from its inception, been a place where the best and brightest minds from around the world can gather to shape ideas, produce knowledge, and contribute to the betterment of human life.
 Our community has been deliberately inclusive, because it is from the widest possible range of perspectives and viewpoints that the most innovative ideas can be proposed, tested, and debated.
 We are committed to assembling a community of talented individuals regardless of their backgrounds, financial circumstances, or national origins.
 UChicago's commitment to diversity and free expression is further detailed in a joint statement from the President and Provost.

 In this context, the University of Chicago considers for admission students from around the world.
 All students who apply, regardless of citizenship and including undocumented students, are considered for admission to the University and for every type of private financial aid for which they may qualify and apply.
 Undocumented students should fill out and submit the International Student Financial Aid Worksheet online, through a student's UChicago Account.
 Please note that this is the only form available for non-US citizens and non-US permanent residents applying for financial aid at UChicago.